for children ages 5-12

 *Family Tree Membership or above required to register

-If your child will be attending monthly home school classes on the same date as The Art of Nature Journaling, please pick up your child promptly at 12:00 pm and return at 1:00 pm.
+If your child will be attending monthly home school classes on the same date as The Art of Nature Journaling, please pick up your child promptly at the end of class and return at 1:00 pm.
 Childcare and supervision will not be provided between the two classes.

 Upcoming Classes